dragosrotaru/modular-synth/README.md

 ## The Build

-As mentioned before, this project was a pain in the ass.
-I started with almost zero knowledge pertaining to analog electronics design and analysis.
-I didn't even own a power supply, oscilloscope or decent soldering iron.
+As mentioned before this project was a pain in the ass.
+I started with almost zero knowledge about analog electronics design and analysis.
+I didn't even own a power supply, oscilloscope or soldering station.
 All I had was around $1000, experience with digital electronics and some tools laying around the basement.
-Unfortunately, that isn't even the bad part.
-The bad part is the fact that for months on end I either had no access to necessary (ie no drill press), or access to poor tools that weren't ideal (i.e. wood drillbits when I needed aluminum bits).
+Unfortunately, that isn't even the worst part.
+The worst part is that for months on end I either had no access to necessary tools (ie no drill press), or access to poor tools that weren't ideal (i.e. a shitty drill press ).
+I was on the verge of throwing a fit of rage many, many times during this project.
 Here are some of the lessons I have learned:

 * Do NOT use perfboard for complex projects.
 * Do NOT use photolithographic etching for complex projects.